bluescan/tacentview/docs/cli.md

 ```
 This is the simplest conversion command line.
 The -c (or --cli) simply means do not launch the GUI.
 The input is all supported image formats in the current directory.
 This is the default if -i (--intype) is not specified.
 The output type -o (--outtype) is also not specified.
 Out-type defaults to tga if not specified.

-**Example 2 - Convert PKM files to PNG**
+**Example 2 - Convert PKM Files to PNG**
 ```
 tacentview.exe -c --intype pkm --outtype png
 ```
-Similar to Example 1 except the type of the input and output files is specified explicitely.
+Similar to Example 1 except the type of the input and output files is specified explicitly.

-**Example 3 - Create GIFs from manifest**
+**Example 3 - Create GIFs from Manifest**
 ```
 tacentview.exe -c @manifest.txt --outtype gif --paramsGIF 8 wu 0 120 -1 * * *
 ```